b4u7/StackUnderflow/docs/development.md

     composer install --ignore-platform-reqs
 ```

-You may wish to setup a Bash alias for sail:
+You may wish to setup a Bash alias for sail using:

 ```bash
 alias sail='[ -f sail ] && bash sail || bash vendor/bin/sail'